-But while this bag is perfect for some people, it’s not as ideal for others… So to help you, I’ve put together this monster review of the Osprey Talon 33.
+But while this bag is perfect for some people (including myself), it’s not as ideal for others… So to help you, I’ve put together this monster review of the Osprey Talon 33.

 In this brutally honest guide, I tackle everything you need to know before you buy an Osprey Talon 33.
-I’ll discuss my experience with this bag and cover its pros and cons, and tell you some insider tips about how to get the most of it.
+I’ll discuss my personal experiences with this bag and cover its pros and cons, and tell you some insider tips about how to get the most of it!

-By the end of this review, you’ll definetaly know whether or not the Talon 33 is the perfect backpack for you!
+By the end of this review, you’ll definitely know whether or not the Talon 33 is the perfect backpack for you!
+I’ve put in the hard yards and asked the tough questions to make this one of the most in-depth and honest Osprey backpack reviews out there!

 - …are an ultralight trekker.